ngaggion/ChronoRootTool/ReadME.md

 # ChronoRoot 2.0

-ChronoRoot2.0 consists of two different stages: the segmentation method, which is performed using the state-of-the-art segmentation method [nnUNet](https://github.com/MIC-DKFZ/nnUNet), and a user interface to perform the plant root phenotyping procedure and report generation.
+ChronoRoot 2.0 is a comprehensive tool for plant root phenotyping, comprising two distinct stages: segmentation using the state-of-the-art method [nnUNet](https://github.com/MIC-DKFZ/nnUNet), and a user interface for conducting the phenotyping procedure and generating reports.
+It offers flexibility for local installation or can be utilized through a Docker image.

-Thus, it consists of two different conda environments which can be installed separately, or used with the docker image provided below.

 ## Local Installation of ChronoRootInterface

-With anaconda and pip packages:
+To install the ChronoRoot interface locally using Anaconda and pip packages, follow these steps:

 ```bash
 conda create -y -n ChronoRootInterface python=3.8